Legal and Compliance Issues – FAQs

 An essential part of a strong conflict-of-interest policy is a disclosure form.
-This is a document that every board member should complete annually, listing all of his or her professional, financial, and personal affiliations that might affect his or her independent decision-making capacity during board service.
+This is a document that every board member should complete annually, listing all of their professional, financial, and personal affiliations that might affect their independent decision-making capacity during board service.

 This document serves as a guide to determine conflict of interest when specific issues are handled by the board.
 The chair should regularly review the document.
 Depending on the board’s policy, a board member with a conflict will either leave the room before discussion begins or participate in deliberation but not be present during the voting.
 This process protects the organization from biased decision making and allows board members to keep their integrity.

 Where can I find sample conflict-of-interest and ethics policies?

 In addition to defining the caveats of conflict of interest and proposing how to deal with them, the BoardSource publication, Managing Conflicts of Interest has sample conflict-of-interest policies and a sample organizational code of ethics.
 The BoardSource publications Better Bylaws and The Nonprofit Policy Sampler are other resources.

 Is it acceptable for a board member to have a personal relationship with a staff member?

 Some nonprofit organizations have nepotism and fraternization policies that forbid board members from having family or other close relations with staff.
 If you do not have a policy, each situation needs to be treated as a special case.
 The board should determine whether it can or wants to live with this potentially difficult situation.

 - Do you have a strong conflict-of-interest policy?
 Do you have a confidentiality policy?

 - Is a board member able to make unbiased decisions when a close friend is possibly benefiting from the outcome?